Trias Price Down 0.1% Over Last 7 Days (TRY)

-Trias (CURRENCY:TRY) traded 0.5% lower against the dollar during the 1 day period ending at 12:00 PM ET on April 19th.
-In the last week, Trias has traded 0.1% lower against the dollar.
-Trias has a total market cap of $608,556.11 and approximately $1.00 worth of Trias was traded on exchanges in the last 24 hours.
-One Trias coin can now be bought for $0.0003 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Trias (CURRENCY:TRY) traded 0.5% lower against the US dollar during the 24-hour period ending at 18:00 PM Eastern on April 23rd.
+Trias has a market capitalization of $608,556.11 and approximately $1.00 worth of Trias was traded on exchanges in the last day.
+One Trias coin can now be purchased for about $0.0003 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last week, Trias has traded 0.1% lower against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.